awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 You can't use dynamic provisioning with Fargate nodes\.

 **Prerequisite**
-You must use version `1.2`x or later of the Amazon EFS CSI driver, which requires a `1.17` or later cluster\.
-To update your cluster, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.
+You must use version `1.2x` or later of the Amazon EFS CSI driver\.

 **To deploy a sample application that uses a persistent volume that the controller creates**